 Unlike cows, dogs don’t have four stomachs and the metabolism to properly and efficiently digest grass.
 Why, then, are dogs eating grass?
 Is it because of illness, unsated hunger, boredom, fun?
 This behavior is certainly confusing many people, while at the same time raising important questions about canine nature.

 Many people report that their dogs often eat grass, and some dogs even vomit afterward.

 Although dogs have been known to eat grass for a long time, there still isn’t a clear answer as to why they do it.
 If we Google this question, we will find over two and a half million results, yet there are only a few scientific studies regarding this issue.

 Pica is the technical term for the disorder which causes animals to eat things that aren’t food.
 Pica manifests in dogs that eat plants, rocks, dirt, golf balls, etc. Basically, anything that isn’t food and can mess with a dog’s digestive tract.
 Although pica is a disorder, there are no indications it is caused by health problems in dogs.
-Even though grass is technically a type of food, it still counts as pica in dogs.
+Even though the grass is technically a type of food, it still counts as a pica in dogs.

 In this article, we will try to cover and debunk the possible causes and myths regarding dogs eating grass.

 Are Dogs Eating Grass Due To An Illness?